Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/simulated-ent-base-configuration-microsoft-365-enterprise.md

 En este método, utilizará Windows PowerShell y el módulo de Azure PowerShell para crear la infraestructura de red, las máquinas virtuales y su configuración.

-Use este método si quiere obtener experiencia en la creación de elementos de una infraestructura de Azure paso a paso con PowerShell.
-Puede personalizar los bloques de comandos de PowerShell para la implementación de otras máquinas virtuales en Azure.
+Use this method if you want to get experience creating elements of Azure infrastructure one step at a time with PowerShell.
+You can then customize the PowerShell command blocks for your own deployment of other virtual machines in Azure.

 #### <a name="step-1-create-dc1"></a>Paso 1: Crear DC1